KillahPotatoes/arma.warfare/README.md

 ### RANK

-You will get a rank based on number of kills since last death, this rank will make your teammates have a higher skill:
+You will get a rank based on number of kills since last death, this rank will make your teammates have a higher skill and players with higher rank will increase manpower generation a bit more per level of rank if near sector center.

-SECTORS
+### SECTORS

 Sectors can be captured when a faction is holding the center of a sector and no enemies are within the sector area.